-Mariners manage a hit and a run, but still get swept by the Astros with a 3-1 loss
+Mariners manage a hit and a run, but still get swept by the Astros after a 3-1 defeat

 The streak was done.

-Per Stats LLC, the only team in the last 40 years to go hitless in more consecutive innings was the Dodgers in 1981, also against the Astros with 16 straight.
+Per Stats LLC, the only team in the past 40 years to go hitless in more consecutive innings was the Dodgers in 1981, also against the Astros, with 16.

 So that was avoided.

-Verlander shrugged off the singled and struck out Tim Beckham with a nasty curveball to end the inning.
+Verlander shrugged off the single and struck out Tim Beckham with a nasty curveball to end the inning.

-The Astros gave him a lead in the bottom of the fourth against veteran lefty Tommy Milone.
-A leadoff double from Alex Bregman, a double from Yordan Alvarez and Carlos Correa’s infield RBI single made it 1-0 to start the inning.
-Milone limited the damage to just one run getting a big inning-ending double play off the bat of Robinson Chirinos.
+The Astros gave Verlander a lead in the bottom of the fourth against veteran left-hander Tommy Milone.
+A leadoff double from Alex Bregman, a double from Yordan Alvarez and Carlos Correa’s infield run-scoring single made it 1-0.
+Milone limited the damage to just one run, getting a big inning-ending double play off the bat of Robinson Chirinos.

 Houston pushed the lead to 2-0 in the sixth.
-Alex Bregman doubled off Milone, advanced to third on a wild pitch and scored on Alvarez’s sac fly to center.
+Bregman doubled off Milone, advanced to third on a wild pitch and scored on Alvarez’s sacrifice fly to center.

-The Mariners got their lone run in the seventh, also breaking a scoreless streak of 17 inning when Seager hammered a 3-0 fastball from Verlander into the Astros’ bullpen that cut the lead to 2-1.
+The Mariners got their lone run in the seventh, breaking a scoreless streak of 17 innings when Seager hammered a 3-0 fastball from Verlander into the Astros’ bullpen that cut the lead to 2-1.
 It was his fourth career homer off Verlander and ended the right-hander’s night.
-He finished with six innings pitched, one run allowed on three hits with a walk and 10 strikeouts.
+He finished with one run allowed on three hits with a walk and 10 strikeouts in six innings.

 “I like swinging 3-0,” Seager said.
 “You can be really aggressive there.
 Most of the time it’s a fastball and if he throws something else, so be it.
 If you swing and miss, who cares, it’s 3-1.
 It’s a very, very aggressive count.”

 “Verlander was really good today,” Servais said.
-“Often times, you’ll see have either the curveball or the slider going, today he had them both going.
+“Often times, you’ll see either the curveball or the slider going, today he had them both going.
 Give him credit, he threw the ball really well and we didn’t get much going offensively.”

-But reliever Matt Magill allowed another run to score in the bottom of the inning on a sac fly.
-With the Mariners’ offense in total dysfunction mode, overcoming a two-run lead was seemingly impossible.

-They never threatened against the Astros bullpen in the final two innings.
+Seattle had some level of hope for a rally, but reliever Matt Magill allowed another run in the bottom of the inning on a sacrifice fly.
+With the Mariners’ offense in total dysfunction mode, overcoming a two-run deficit was seemingly impossible, and they never threatened against the Astros bullpen in the final two innings.

 Seattle got a strong effort from Milone as the “bulk” pitcher.
-He pitched five innings, allowing two runs on four hits with a walk and seven strikeouts against a tough Astros lineup.
+He pitched five innings, allowing two runs on four hits with a walk and seven strikeouts.

 Milone entered in the second inning after opener Sam Tuivailala followed up his scoreless first inning with back-to-back walks.
-With the Astros threatening, Milone calmly struck out Yul Gurriel, Robinson Chirinos and Jake Marisnick to end the inning.
+With the Astros threatening, Milone calmly struck out Yul Gurriel, Chirinos and Jake Marisnick to end the inning.

 “I thought Tommy Milone did a really nice job to keep us in the game and give us a chance,” Servais said.
-“He threw the ball really well against that ball club and in this ballpark.”
+“He threw the ball really well against that ballclub and in this ballpark.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.